-Examples of the types of improvements that are needed include [annotated map to be added]:
+Examples of the types of improvements that are needed include:

 - Pedestrianisation of the historic village core, exclusion of visitor parking and access reserved for residents only (except for disabled, service and emergency vehicles). - New car parking provision to the south of the village to aid and deter on street parking within the village. - An improved sense of arrival will be supported at both the northern and southern edges of the village.